Illinois County

 Virginia's legal claim to the Illinois country dated back to its Second Charter, issued in 1609, when King James I granted the Virginia Company of London control over inland territory all the way to the Pacific Ocean:1

-In 1609, no one had a clue how much land was included within that grant.
-Few, if anyone, in England cared that the land granted to the Virginia Company investors was already occupied by Native Americans.
+In 1609, no one in Europe or North America had a clue how much land was included within that grant.
+Officials in England knew that the land King James I granted to the Virginia Company investors was already occupied by Native Americans, but did not acknowledge that they had land ownership rights.
+The English knew that aboriginal residents had to be displaced, but assumed that the legal rights to the land started with royal grants rather than pre-existing possession of territory.2

-The first Europeans to travel through the Illinois country were French fur traders and explorers.
-They walked, rafted, and canoed westward from Quebec and Montreal on the St. Lawrence River to trade with Native American groups.
 The French presence allowed them to claim authority over lands in the Ohio and Mississippi River watersheds by "Right of Discovery."
-The English based in Virginia were slower to reach the Ohio River valley and the Mississippi River, and had to rely upon "Right of Conquest" to claim the land.
+The English based in Virginia were slower to reach the Ohio River valley and the Mississippi River and had to rely upon "Right of Conquest" to claim the land.
+The United States of America eliminated Great Britain's claim to territory east of the Mississippi River and south of modern-day Canada through negotiations that ended the American Revolution with the Treaty of Paris in 1783.

-John Lederer was the first to document exploration westward to the Blue Ridge in 1669.
+John Lederer was the first English colonist to document land west of the Blue Ridge in 1669.
 Franz Ludwig Michel explored and mapped the Shenandoah River in 1706.
+A variety of Virginia and Pennsylvania traders gradually established connections with different Native American tribes west of the Ohio River, often without official sanction.
+Establishment of government authority over the territory came gradually.

 In 1716, Governor Spotswood organized the Knights of the Golden Horseshoe to explore across the Blue Ridge.
-He then helped to negotiate the 1722 Treaty of Albany in which the Iroquois agreed to stay to west of the Blue Ridge.
-The Iroquois relinquished claims to lands further west in the 1744 Treaty of Lancaster and the 1768 Treaty of Fort Stanwix.
-The English uncritically accepted the Iroquois claim that the had the right to cede those lands, because the Iroquois had defeated the Native American groups who lived on those lands.
+He then helped to negotiate the 1722 Treaty of Albany in which the Haudenosaunee (Iroquois or Six Nations, including the Tuscarora after 1722) agreed to stay to west of the Blue Ridge.

-In 1735, as the colony disputed the boundaries of the Fairfax Grant on the Northern Neck, the General Assembly of Virginia started to create local governments west of the Blue Ridge.
-It divided Spotsylvania County to create Orange County on its western edge, defining the county's boundaries to include:2
+In 1735, colonial officials in Williamsburg disputed the boundaries of the Fairfax Grant on the Northern Neck.
+The General Assembly of Virginia finally started to create local governments west of the Blue Ridge.
+It divided Spotsylvania County to create Orange County on its western edge, defining the county's boundaries to include:3

 the Illinois Country in 1785